ArthurVanRemoortel/Arthur.Van.Remoortel-AndroidDev-Werkstuk/README.md

 I am using Firebase Realtime Database to store publicly shared recipes and Firebase Storage to store images.
 Login and registration is also provided by Firebase Authentication.

+## Supported versions
+App was developped and tested on API version 16 and 30.